Interpretable Vertebral Fracture Quantification via Anchor-Free Landmarks Localization: Method

 This step is similar to other recent pipelines: the VerSe-2020 \citep{sekuboyina2021verse} winning solution by C. Payer employs heatmap regression to detect spinal center-line; \citep{seq-to-seq-backbone} detects the center-line points by a 2D YOLO.
 In fact, both soft-argmax and heatmap regression are actively used in landmark detection while the former approach shows better results in some pose estimation tasks \citep{luvizon20182d}.
 Detection methods like YOLO seems to be less appropriate as we need to find just one point for every slice, not an arbitrary number of objects. \item Vertebra detection and fracture quantification.
 The second task at hand is very similar to object detection: for a given image it is required to localize all objects of a given class, the number of objects may vary, however it is limited by a constant.

-The main difference is the encoding of sought objects: in classical object detection axis-aligned bounding boxes (AABBs) are used, while in our case each vertebra is represented by 6 coplanar points in a image.
+The main difference is the encoding of sought objects: in classical object detection axis-aligned bounding boxes (AABBs) are used, while in our case each vertebra is represented by 6 coplanar points in an image.

-We propose a modified 2D object detection network is used to predict the Genant segments directly. \end{enumerate}
+We propose a modified 2D object detection network to predict the Genant segments directly. \end{enumerate}

-Our contribution is the following: \begin{itemize} \item we lift the previous limitation to chest CT images by incorporating the information regarding the \textit{vertebrae limits} into the first network, thus making it applicable to any input \item we simplify the second network by \textit{removing the anchor boxes}
+Our contribution is the following: \begin{itemize} \item We lift the previous limitation to chest CT images by incorporating the information regarding the \textit{vertebrae limits} into the first network, thus making it applicable to any input. \item We simplify the second network by \textit{removing the anchor boxes}.

 \end{itemize}